neruthes/autowflib/README.md

   - The font is not available on Google Fonts.

 ### Pull Requests

+Our workflow is similar to GNU/Linux distro software packaging.

 Suppose that you are going to submit a font "My First Font" under category "sans-humanist".